These Math questions belong to our GED® test prep course.

 It is important that you know what your weaker points are so you can concentrate on learning these subject topics.

 GED students that passed the exam recently have some great advice for you: please don’t learn for all four GED subtests at once.

-You are allowed to take one of the four GED tests at a time, so prepare for one subject area, take that test, and move on to the next subject field.
+You are allowed to sit for one of the four GED subtests at a time, so get all set for one of the subject areas, take and pass that part, and then start learning for the next subject field.

-The second common mistake that leads to failing the GED test is the fact that students spend too much time on one question and end up not making it through the whole test.
+Another major mistake that leads to failing the GED exam is that so many students spend far too much of their precious time on just one question resulting in that they won’t be able to make it through the end of the test.

-Last Updated on
+Last Updated on April 18, 2021.